eosnetworkfoundation/docs/docs/04_protocol/02_transactions_protocol.md

 ## 2.3.
 Packed Transaction Instance

 A packed transaction is an optionally compressed signed transaction with additional housekeeping fields to allow for decompression and quick validation.
 Packed transactions minimize space footprint and block size in the long run (see `packed_transaction` schema below).
-A packed transaction forms the most generic type of transaction in an EOSIO blockchain.
+A packed transaction forms the most generic type of transaction in an Antelope blockchain.
 Consequently, when transactions are pushed to a block, they are actually packed transactions whether compressed or not.

 ### packed_transaction schema